- Constructive Dismissal

 No Win No Fee* Solicitors

 Our employment law solicitors will usually deal with claims using the no win no fee* scheme.
 Our solicitors offer an initial free consultation for advice to find out whether you have a good case in law, how to go about claiming and how much your compensation might be worth.
-You will receive clear unequivocal advice about both the law and how to finance your case which may include no win no fee arrangements in appropriate cases.
-No win no fee means exactly what it says.
+You will receive clear unequivocal advice about both the law and how to finance your case which may include no win no fee* arrangements in appropriate cases. no win no fee* means exactly what it says.
 If you win your case or it is settled, the employment solicitor is paid a legal fee which is based on a percentage of the award made by the Tribunal or the settlement amount if your claim is settled or compromised before the ET hearing.
-The usual percentage for acting in this way varies between 25-33% plus VAT dependent on difficulty, complexity and risk.
+The percentage for acting in this way is 30%.
 If you lose your case or it is abandoned on the basis of legal advice, because there is no prospect of success, you will pay nothing to our solicitors.
 These arrangements only apply to an application to an ET and different arrangements will apply to applications in the EAT or to the higher courts.
 If after talking to a specialist employment law solicitor you decide not to take matters further you are under no obligation to do so and you will not be charged for any initial advice.
 If you would like a free assessment of the merits of your case without further obligation, please make contact on the telephone helpline or email our offices or complete the contact form.

 Areas of Work